 Still — how do you persuade anyone of anything?

-At the risk of making you disappointed (and please have patience with me on this one), the trick to persuade anyone of anything is incredibly basic:
+At the risk of making you disappointed, dear reader, the golden rule to persuade anyone of anything is surprisingly basic:

 What does this mean?